ClockWorkElementals/ClockWorkElementals.github.io/_pages/about.md

 ---
 layout: page
-title: About
+title: Hi!
+I'm Mel Hynes!
 permalink: /about/
 ---

-# Hi!
-I'm Mel Hynes!

 I'm a 21 year old Canadian in my final year of studying Computer Science.
 These pages serve as a sneak peak of some of the work I've done throughout my studies.
 I consider myself a strong enough programmer with a highly generalized skillset when it comes to code.
 I've picked up and experimented with a variety of programming languages, including: